 Buffalo plaid can add a homey, rustic feel to your home that’s reminiscent of a cozy cabin tucked away in the winter woods.
 But it can also add an elegant and sophisticated touch to your Christmas decorations, depending on how you use the pattern.

-Below you’ll find ideas and inspiration on how to add a little or a lot of buffalo check to your holiday decor.
-But before we dive too deep into how to use the popular pattern, let’s talk about what buffalo check is and isn’t.
+But before we dive into how to use the popular pattern, let’s talk about what buffalo check is, and isn’t.

-Today, buffalo check, plaid and tartan are frequently used interchangeably to identify a textile pattern that’s made up of straight, intersecting vertical and horizontal lines and colored stripes that create a grid-like pattern.
-These iconic textile designs have a long and rich history that we won’t go into here, but if you’d like to learn more visit Greenhouse Fabrics for an interesting article that dives deep into the topic.
+Today, buffalo check, plaid, and tartan are frequently used interchangeably to describe a textile pattern that’s made up of straight, intersecting vertical and horizontal lines and colored stripes that create a grid-like pattern.

 Check

-Check patterns are simple, bold and plain, typically utilizing two colors like white and black, or red and black, which are both popular for holiday decorating.
-The stripes are symmetrical and equal sized, creating a simple, neat, proportional grid.
+Check patterns are simple, bold, and plain, typically utilizing two colors, such as white and black, or red and black, which are both popular for holiday decorating.
+The stripes are symmetrical and equal size, creating a simple, neat, proportional grid.

 Check patterns - Buffalo vs Gingham vs Widowpane